 🔻DEN HELIGA GRALEN🔻

-My motifs often depict plants and the natural world as well as symbols, but I am open to suggestions of any kind of imagery.
+My tattoos often depict plants and the natural world as well as symbols, but I am open to suggestions of any kind of imagery.

 - the imagery you'd like